-This minimum bandwidth requirement will cease to apply if the bidder makes a clock bid that includes some lotsa total bandwidth in the 3.6 GHz, but band, that is less than its stated minimum bandwidth requirement.
+This minimum bandwidth requirement will cease to apply if the bidder makes a clock bid that includes some lots in the 3.6 GHz, but less than its stated minimum bandwidth requirement.

 5.4 Frequency assignment stage

 The frequency assignment stage will determine the assignment of specific frequencies to winners of A, C and D lots.
 The single B lot is already associated with specific frequencies, so it does not enter this stage of the auction.
 There will be two frequency assignments, one for the 2.6 GHz band (i.e. the A lots) and one for the 3.6 GHz band (i.e. the C and D lots).